How Much Does a Chimney Cap Cost to Install?

 Chimney Cap Installation: DIY vs. Hiring a Professional

-For safety reasons, it is highly recommended that homeowners hire a professional to install a chimney cap.
-An expert will know precautions to take how to properly and safely access the chimney and the correct height and placement for the chimney cap installation.
-During the installation homeowners can also request an inspection of their chimney and a recommendation on other repairs.
+For safety reasons, it is highly recommended that homeowners hire a chimney sweep to install a chimney cap.
+An expert will know the precautions to take as well as how to properly and safely access the chimney and the correct height and placement for the chimney cap installation.
+Additionally, if homeowners need to hire for a chimney inspection or a chimney cleaning, they can request that the professional also perform these services.
 The process should take only a couple of hours for a professional to complete and will give homeowners extra peace of mind knowing that their chimney cap has been correctly installed.

 Chimney cap replacement is no DIY job